SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 _That_ is the sort of weapon I would cheerfully help to forge.
 And only that: the flaming sword becomes less of a weapon to hurt, and more of a scalpel to heal.
-The thought of it actually makes a Schoenberg with the harmony-dissonance-harmony journey worth taking.
+The thought of it actually makes Schoenberg's harmony-dissonance-harmony journey worth taking.

 ### Vaughan Williams: _Towards the Unknown Region_ (1906)